1 - существительное bend означает изгиб чего-либо (тела, реки, дороги... ). Этот глагол является неправильным и имеет следующие формы: bent ([bent]

 Look at these new words in sentences:

-The introduction of these headphones doesn't give us any dollars
+The introduction of these headphones doesn't give us anything.

 The seller have bent a bought piece of leather three time.